marionebl/jaketrent-blog/source/_posts/2013-05-21-precompile-ember-templates.md

 <!--more-->

+## Ember Docs for Precompilation

+Every official Ember doc will put templates in a `script` tag with the `type="text/x-handlebars"`.
+But this is never how you'd write any serious (-ly awesome) app in production.
+[The docs](http://emberjs.com/guides/templates/handlebars-basics/) say:

+> "If you are using build tools to manage your application's assets, most will know how to precompile Handlebars templates and make them available to Ember.js."

+Which tools?
+Why would I want to precompile?
+How *are* they made available to Ember?
+Read, Ember journeyman, read on...

 ## Grunt

 We'd love for this precompilation to happen previous to the running of your app.
 Again, this is in hopes of increased performance.
 [Grunt](http://gruntjs.com) is a great little Nodejs-based tool for build-level tasks.